Metrication

-World map, colour-coded to show the years the countries started the process of official conversion to the metric system.
-Using data from PhD thesis by Hector Vera and NIST.
+Countries shown in green have converted, or substantially converted, to the metric system.
+Those shown in red have not made its use mandatory: Liberia, Myanmar and the United States, and in practice the Federated States of Micronesia, the Marshall Islands and Palau.

 Metrication or metrification is the act or process of converting to the metric system of measurement.
 All over the world, countries have transitioned from local and traditional units of measurement to the metric system.
-This process began in France during the 1790s, and has persistently advanced over two centuries, accumulating into 95% of the world officially exclusively using the modern metric system.
-Nonetheless, this also highlights that certain countries and sectors are either still transitioning or have chosen not to fully adopt the metric system.
+This process began in France during the 1790s and has continued over more than two centuries.
+As of 2011, about 95% of the world's population lived in countries where the modern metric system was the only legal system of measurement.
+Certain countries and sectors are nonetheless either still transitioning or have chosen not to fully adopt the metric system.

 Overview

 The process of metrication is typically initiated and overseen by a country's government, generally motivated by the necessity of establishing a uniform measurement system for effective international cooperation in fields like trade and science.
 Governments achieve metrication through either mandatory changes to existing units within a specified timeframe or through voluntary adoption.

 While metric use is mandatory in some countries and voluntary in others, all countries have recognised and adopted the SI, albeit to different degrees, including the United States.
-As of 2011, ninety-five percent of the world's population live in countries where the metric system is the only legal system of measurement.

-According to the National Institute of Standards and Technology (NIST), there are only three countries that do not have mandatory metric laws (Liberia, Myanmar, and the United States), however a research paper completed by Vera (2011) stated in practice there were four additional countries, namely the United States COFA countries (Federated States of Micronesia, Marshall Islands and Palau), and Samoa.Samoa has since mandated metric trade.
+According to the U.S. National Institute of Standards and Technology (NIST), only three countries do not have mandatory metric laws: Liberia, Myanmar and the United States.
+A research paper by Vera (2011) identified further countries where metric use was not mandatory in practice, including the three Compact of Free Association states: the Federated States of Micronesia, the Marshall Islands and Palau.
+(Note: Vera also listed Samoa, which has since made metric units mandatory in trade.)

+In 2013, the Myanmar Ministry of Commerce announced that Myanmar was preparing to adopt the metric system as the country's official system of measurement, and metrication in Myanmar began, with some progress made (road signs and temperature are legislated to be in metric), although there has been very little progress in local trade.
 In 2018, the Liberian government had pledged to adopt the metric system.
-In 2013, the Myanmar Ministry of Commerce announced that Myanmar was preparing to adopt the metric system as the country's official system of measurement, and metrication in Myanmar began with some progress was made (road signs and temperature are legislated to be in metric), however there had been very little progress in local trade.
+The Liberia Standards Authority, established by law in 2022 and operationalised in 2024, replaced the country's National Standards Laboratory and was given responsibility for national measurement in trade and for traceability to SI units.

-As of 2023, the United States has a national policy of adopting the metric system based on the Metric Conversion Act of 1975, amended by the Omnibus Trade and Competitiveness Act of 1988, and Presidential Executive Order 12770 of 1991, and all United States government agencies are required to adopt it.
+As of 2026, the United States has a national policy of adopting the metric system based on the Metric Conversion Act of 1975, amended by the Omnibus Trade and Competitiveness Act of 1988, and Presidential Executive Order 12770 of 1991, and all United States government agencies are required to adopt it.